-The officers of the Institute shall be the PRESIDENT, the PRESIDENT-ELECT, the SECRETARY, and the TREASURER.
-The directors of the Institute shall be the 4 officers, the most recent living PAST PRESIDENT, and the 12 elected directors, who together shall constitute the Board of Directors.
+The officers of the Institute shall be the PRESIDENT, the PRESIDENT-ELECT, the PAST PRESIDENT, the SECRETARY, and the TREASURER.
+The directors of the Institute shall be the 5 officers and the 12 elected directors, who together shall constitute the Board of Directors.
 The duties of the officers and directors shall be those usually pertaining to their offices.

 (a) The PRESIDENT-ELECT shall succeed to the presidency and serve as PRESIDENT for a term of one year beginning January 1 following the annual election.
 If prior to the preparation of the official ballots for the annual election, the office of PRESIDENT-ELECT is not occupied by someone duly elected by the membership, or if the PRESIDENT-ELECT is unable to serve as PRESIDENT, the Nominating Committee shall nominate at least two candidates for PRESIDENT who shall then be elected by the members as hereinafter provided.
 A PRESIDENT who has been elected to the office or who has succeeded to the office as provided above shall not be eligible for re-election or for election to PRESIDENT-ELECT for the next ensuing term.
 A PRESIDENT who has been appointed to fill an unexpired term as provided in Section 3 shall be eligible for nomination and re-election for the next ensuing term.